vwraith55/chat-llm/README.md

 This project currently supports Markdown (.md) file format for conversion to HTML.
 ```

-This example demonstrates ValChat's ability to read a project's README and source files to provide a clear summary of its functionality and supported formats without any manual file navigation.

 # Example: Ebay-Webscraper
+This example shows ValChat automatically using the ls and cat tools to explore the project structure and analyze source code dependencies without the user needing to specify which files to read.

 ```bash
 % cd ebay-webscraper
 % chat